bob-zil/bob-zil/README.md

 - 🌱 I'm a Computer Science student at the Cambodia Academy of Digital Technology.
 - 💻 Aspiring to become a skilled developer and passionate about learning new technologies.
-- 💻 I selected to be Data Science as my main goal and then I continue to research about AI and Machine Learning
+- 💻 I selected to be Data Scientist as my main goal and then I continue to research about AI and Machine Learning
 - 🍜 Fun Fact: I love to relax with friends and enjoy good food.

 <img align="right" height="200" src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExZXZtcjJ2djlmbHZyMWhjN3ZhNGlrZWU0MHVxbWVtM2Z2MGJhcGozcSZlcD12MV9naWZzX3NlYXJjaCZjdD1n/2IudUHdI075HL02Pkk/giphy.gif"  />